-LIVE 11/21/17 5pM EASTERN: I’m excited to talk with New York Times bestselling writer Julie Lythcott-Haims whose new book Real American, a wonderful memoir about growing up biracial.
-It’s garnering great reviews for its bold and important truth-telling.
+RECORDED 11/21/17: I had a really dynamic and moving talk with New York Times bestselling writer Julie Lythcott-Haims about her new book Real American, a wonderful memoir about growing up biracial.
+The book is garnering great reviews for its bold and important truth-telling.
 Don’t miss this episode!

 Bringing a poetic sensibility to her prose to stunning effect, Lythcott-Haims briskly and stirringly evokes her personal battle with the low self-esteem that American racism routinely inflicts on people of color.
 The only child of a marriage between an African-American father and a white British mother, she shows indelibly how so-called “micro” aggressions in addition to blunt force insults can puncture a person’s inner life with a thousand sharp cuts.
 Real American expresses also, through Lythcott-Haims’s path to self-acceptance, the healing power of community in overcoming the hurtful isolation of being incessantly considered “the other.”

 Julie Lythcott-Haims, bestselling author of How to Raise an Adult, served as dean of freshmen and undergraduate advising at Stanford University, where she received the Dinkelspiel Award for her contributions to the undergraduate experience.
 She holds a BA from Stanford, a JD from Harvard Law School, and an MFA in writing from California College of the Arts.
 She is a member of the San Francisco Writers’ Grotto, and resides in the Bay Area with her husband, their two teenagers, and her mother.